lordfriend/nya-bootstrap-select/docs/src/content/main/migrate-instructions.md

 - disable an option, disable a group. just add a class to nya-bs-option which you want to disable. if you need to disable a group, you have to disable its every element.

+- disable a select control
+  unlike Bootstrap-select to just add an attribute. you need to give `disabled` a expression which can be evaluated to true or false. when it's true, the control will be disabled. otherwise it will be enabled again.